brena-odwyer/brena-odwyer.github.io/en/index.md

 Papéis Selvagens, Vista Chinesa Publishing House and Editora Dialética, among others.

-I also worked with NGOs,
+I have also worked with NGOs,
 institutions, universities and large brands such as: Light for the World,
 Kyyo, Oswaldo Cruz Foundation, Federal University of Rio de Janeiro,